John-Abbott-College/4A8-Notes/09_Application_Testing.md

+#### Removing code coverage highlighting

-Helpful hint: to remove the code coverage highlighting in the code:
+ To remove the code coverage highlighting in the code, select the **X** in the Code Coverage Results tab toolbar:

 ![image-CodeCoverage_removeHighlight](.\Images\CodeCoverage_removeHighlight.JPG)